 - The alfalfa plant can also be used for grazing, silage, green manure, and cover crop.

-- Alfalfa can be cultivated either in spring and later in the fall especially in dense areas.
+- Alfalfa can be cultivated either in spring or later in the fall especially in dense areas.

 - It is a forage legume that has a normal lifespan of four to eight years.

-- A quick fun fact is that; “humans also eat alfalfa sprouts in salads and sandwiches”.
-Yes, it is an edible plant for the human race also.
+- A quick fun fact is that humans also eat alfalfa sprouts in salads and sandwiches.
+It is also an edible plant for the human race.